 Experts recommend a three-pronged approach that includes:

-Diagnosis must come first -- even if you think you already know what you're
+Diagnosis must come first -- even if you think you already know what you're allergic to.

 Get Allergy Tests